 Hello there – and thanks for coming by to visit the St Cuthbert’s House website!

-We’ve prepared this page to let you know that we won’t be receiving guests to SCH in the future.
+We’ve prepared this page to let you know that SCH has closed its doors, and is no longer receiving guests.

 Perhaps that’s as much as you need to know.
 But if it would help for us to give you a little more background, then do read on…

-This news may well be disappointing for you, and might even have come as a bit of a shock, if you were looking to make a return visit.
-It is, however, a decision we’ve made together after a lot of heart-searching, and much consideration.
+This news of closure may well be disappointing for you, and might even have come as a bit of a shock, if you were looking to make a return visit.
+We want to assure you that it is, however, a decision we’ve made together and after a lot of heart-searching, and much consideration.

+We're sorry if the closure of SCH is in any way a disappointment to you - as, in some ways, it is to us.
 It has been a privilege to share so many special days (and evenings!) with so many special people, many of whom have become special friends over the years.
 Our lives have been enriched as we’ve shared such lovely encounters with folks - who arrived as guests, but often left as friends.
 We do not take that for granted, and it hasn’t felt like ‘hard work’ very often at all.
+This decision to bring to an end something we’ve so loved doing has not been taken lightly, and it is tinged with genuine sadness, amidst the excitement of new opportunity.

-We are genuinely thankful for all the lovely affirmation and comments we’ve received over the years, for the recognition and reputation which SCH has garnered, and for the opportunity to be steered and stimulated by all that’s involved with running a successful small business.
+We are genuinely thankful for all the lovely affirmation and comments we’ve received - not only as we close the business, but over many years - and for the recognition and reputation for excellence which SCH has garnered.
+It's been such a privilege to have had the opportunity to be steered and stimulated by all that’s involved with running a successful small business.

 Thank you, to those of you who have been part of the journey with us.
 We sincerely hope that perhaps our roads may intersect again…